zingaya/zbx_linux_security_compliance/README.md

 - ZABBIX_API
 - API_TOKEN

 Additional parameters can be set or overridden via command-line arguments:
+    -h, --help            show this help message and exit --inventory INVENTORY, -i INVENTORY
-    --inventory: Path to the Ansible inventory file (default: /etc/ansible/hosts).
+                          Path to the inventory file.
+Default is '/etc/ansible/hosts'.
+    --zabbix-server ZABBIX_SERVER
-    --zabbix-server: Zabbix server IP or FQDN.
+                          The Zabbix server FQDN or IP address.
-    --zabbix-port: Zabbix server port (default: 10051).
+    --zabbix-host ZABBIX_HOST
-    --zabbix-host: Zabbix host to send logs.
+                          The Zabbix host to send logs.
-    --limit: Limit operation to a specific host or group (default: all).
-    --upgrade: Enable upgrade mode (default: no).
+    --limit LIMIT, -l LIMIT
+                          Limit the scope of the operation (e.g., 'host1' or 'group1').
+Default is 'all'.
+    --upgrade, -u         Set to 'yes' to enable upgrade mode (default is 'no').
+    --ignore-sshcheck, -k
-    --ignore-sshcheck: Ignore SSH host key checking (useful for testing without valid SSH keys).
+                          Ignore SSH check (useful for testing without valid SSH keys).
-    --become: Use privilege escalation (default: no).
-    --verbose: Increase verbosity for debugging.
+    --become, -b          Run commands with elevated privileges (default is 'no').
+    --verbose, -v         Increase verbosity.
+Use -v for basic verbosity, -vv for more detailed.
-    --user: SSH username for authentication.
+    --user USER           Username for authentication.
+    --ssh-key SSHKEY, -K SSHKEY
-    --ssh-key: Path to the SSH private key for authentication.
+                          Path to the SSH private key for authentication.
+    --forks FORKS, -f FORKS
-    --forks: Number of parallel forks to use during the operation (default: 5).
+                          Number of parallel forks to use during the operation (default is 5).
+    --package-manager PACKAGE_MANAGER
-    --package-manager: List of package managers (e.g., apt, yum, dnf).
+                          Package manager to use (e.g., apt, yum, dnf).
+    --lock-packages LOCK_PACKAGES, -L LOCK_PACKAGES
-    --lock-packages: Lock specific packages to prevent updates.
+                          Lock specific packages to prevent updates or changes.
+    --unlock-packages UNLOCK_PACKAGES, -U UNLOCK_PACKAGES
-    --unlock-packages: Unlock specific packages for updates.
+                          Unlock specific packages for updates or changes.
+    --timeout TIMEOUT, -t TIMEOUT
-    --timeout: Ansible SSH timeout (default: 10).
+                        Ansible SSH timeout (default is 10).

 ## Some ideas to add in future realeases